Teesside University joins SUNREY project to develop more efficient and sustainable solar cells using perovskite

 Credit: Teesside University

-University is proud to announce its participation in the project, a multi-million pound initiative aimed at developing more efficient and sustainable solar cells using perovskite.
+is proud to announce its participation in the SUNREY research project, a multi-million pound initiative aimed at developing more efficient and sustainable cells using perovskite.
 The project, which is funded by the 's research and innovation programme Horizon Europe within the framework of the Green Deal Initiative with 4.25 Million Euros (approximately £3.75 million), will bring together 13 international partners from research institutes, universities, and companies all over Europe.

 The project's goal is to investigate ways of making solar cells more sustainable, efficient, and with lower lead content.
 The project will look at novel charge transport and electrode materials, cost-efficient deposition techniques, barriers and device encapsulation, as well as process optimization.
 One of the key aims is to find ways to make perovskite solar cells more stable, with a longer lifespan, and a broader commercialization potential.